Russian airline says 18 killed in Siberian helicopter crash

-A Russian airline says one of its helicopters has crashed shortly after takeoff in Siberia, killing all 18 people aboard.
+A Russian helicopter crashed shortly after takeoff in Siberia on Saturday, killing all 18 people aboard.

-The UTair airline, which operated the Mi-8 helicopter, said in a statement that preliminary information indicated the aircraft's blades collided with another helicopter that had taken off earlier Saturday from the pad in Vankor, above the Arctic Circle about 2,600 kilometers (1600 miles) northeast of Moscow.
+The Interstate Aviation Committee, which oversees civil aviation in much of the former Soviet Union, said the Mi-8 helicopter collided with the load being carried by another helicopter that had taken off from the same pad in Vankor, above the Arctic Circle about 2,600 kilometers (1600 miles) northeast of Moscow.
+The second helicopter was undamaged and landed safely, the committee said.

 Russian news reports said all the passengers were believed to have been working for a subsidiary of the state oil company Rosneft.